fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/etcd-consul-recovery.md

 ---
-title: Etcd/Consul Recovery
+title: Etcd Recovery
 hidden: true
-keywords: etcd, consul, disaster recovery, disaster proof, site failure, node failure, power failure, kubernetes, k8s
+keywords: etcd, disaster recovery, disaster proof, site failure, node failure, power failure, kubernetes, k8s
 description: Etcd Disaster Recovery
 ---

-{{< pxEnterprise >}} requires a key-value database like etcd or consul to store its metadata and configuration.
+{{< pxEnterprise >}} requires a key-value database like etcd to store its metadata and configuration.
 This key-value database is a critical component for smooth functioning of Portworx.
 This page describes how to configure a resilient and highly available etcd cluster and recovery procedures in an event of an etcd disaster.

-### Recovering Portworx keys in etcd/consul
+### Recovering Portworx keys in etcd

-From Portworx versions > 1.3 when Portworx nodes lose connectivity with etcd or consul, it dumps all the essential keys and values into a file.
+From Portworx versions > 1.3 when Portworx nodes lose connectivity with etcd, it dumps all the essential keys and values into a file.
 This file is dumped under `/var/cores/kvdb_dump` directory on the node.

 Each file is dumped with a timestamp when it was generated like `pwx_kvdb_2018-05-25T22:59:08Z.dump`

 Each node will dump such a file.
 Choose one such file which you think has the latest keys and values.

-You will need a tool `px-kvdb-restore`, to recover the actual keys and values from this file and put it into your new etcd or consul cluster.
+You will need a tool `px-kvdb-restore`, to recover the actual keys and values from this file and put it into your new etcd cluster.

 To get access to this tool please contact the Portworx, Inc. support team.

 Before running the kvdb restore tool:

-* Make sure you have a healthy etcd or consul cluster.
+* Make sure you have a healthy etcd cluster.
-* Modify the config.json on all the Portworx nodes to point to the new etcd or consul cluster.
+* Modify the config.json on all the Portworx nodes to point to the new etcd cluster.
 * Select the node which has the latest key dump and run the restore tool on that node.

 #### px-kvdb-restore